Supreme Court declines to hear from oil and gas companies trying to block climate change lawsuits

 The industry has faced a series of cases alleging it deceived the public about how fossil fuels contribute to climate change.
 Governments in states including California, Colorado and New Jersey are seeking billions of dollars in damages from things like wildfires, rising sea levels and severe storms.
 The lawsuits come during a wave of legal actions in the U.S. and worldwide seeking to leverage action on climate change through the courts.

-In Hawaii, Sunoco and Shell appealed to the Supreme Court after losing in front of the state’s highest court on a lawsuit from the city of Honolulu.
-Other companies that have faced lawsuits elsewhere include Chevron, Exxon Mobil and BP.
+The oil and gas companies appealed to the Supreme Court after Hawaii’s highest court allowed the lawsuit to proceed.
+The companies include Sunoco, Shell, Chevron, Exxon Mobil and BP, many of which are headquartered in Texas.

-The companies argue emissions are a national issue that should instead be fought over in federal court, where they’ve successfully had suits tossed out.
+The companies argued emissions are a national issue that should instead be fought over in federal court, where they’ve successfully had suits tossed out.

 “The stakes in this case could not be higher,” attorneys wrote in court documents.
 The lawsuits “present a serious threat to one of the nation’s most vital industries.”